stork707/stork707/README.md

 also im a huge the mimic fan i love the mimic

-# SEND ME STUFF ON MY DRAWBOX AND GUESTBOOK(atabook)
+# SEND ME STUFF ON MY STRAWPAGE AND GUESTBOOK(atabook)